-It is assumed that by engaging with our service you are consenting to records being kept.
+It is assumed that by engaging with our service client’s are consenting to records being kept.

-Autism Assessment UK is fully compliant with the General Data Protection Regulation (GDPR) legislation and is committed to protecting your personal information.
+Autism Assessment UK is fully compliant with the General Data Protection Regulation (GDPR) legislation and is committed to protecting personal information.
 This policy describes our processes for ensuring that personal information about clients is processed lawfully.
-In this section we will outline;
+We will outline:

 What information we collect